spiro-trikaliotis/dskdbl-dos/README.md

 floppy disks on MS-DOS 3.3 and up.

 This is a small utility I wrote in 1996 or so for reading and writing disk images with a PC, in order to preserve them.
+The images are written in a raw format into the given file.
+That is, the sector contents are copied block by block, without any header, footer or another information.

-## Why?
+## Why do I release this to the public?

 These sources are provided mostly for nostalgic reasons.
 If you want to preserve images on your own, in almost all cases, you are much better served